dailystory/docs/articles/changelog/2020/october.md

 * Update to use SearchUtil Parse Search text
 * additional email designer layouts
 * Move Segment stats to top of page & add "math" line item(s) for who's eligible
+* Add support for email enabled in segments

 ## October 13, 2020
 * Remove Terms from views